 Important advice on hiring a home health care aide by PROFECO, Mexico’s Consumer Affairs Office

-Profeco is Mexico’s Consumer Affairs Office.
-The Profeco warns that in Mexico people have posted business cards of people offer nursing services at the pharmacy counter.
+PROFECO is Mexico’s Consumer Affairs Office.
+PROFECO warns that in Mexico people sometimes post business cards of people offer nursing services at the pharmacy counter.
 People sometimes call these people for rates without researching if they have professional training, what their specialty is, if they are supported by a company, or asking for a letter of recommendation.

 Having a business card posted does not mean they are not professionals, but two important things have to be considered: healthcare training and safety.